pingcap/docs-cn/sql/tidb-specific.md

 - This variable is used to set the priority of executing the `ADD INDEX` operation in the `re-organize` phase.
 - You can set the value of this variable to `PRIORITY_LOW`, `PRIORITY_NORMAL` or `PRIORITY_HIGH`.

+### tidb_force_priority

+- Scope: SESSION
+- Default value: `NO_PRIORITY`
+- This variable is used to change the default priority for statements executed on a TiDB server.
+A use case is to ensure that a particular user that is performing OLAP queries receives lower priority than users performing OLTP queries.
+- You can set the value of this variable to `NO_PRIORITY`, `LOW_PRIORITY`, `DELAYED` or `HIGH_PRIORITY`.

 ## Optimizer Hint

 On the basis of MySQL’s `Optimizer Hint` Syntax, TiDB adds some proprietary `Hint` syntaxes.
 When using the `Hint` syntax, the TiDB optimizer will try to use the specific algorithm, which performs better than the default algorithm in some scenarios.